 About the Kids Science Program

-Our goal of engaging student interest is made possible due to our distinct collaborations with a variety of staff from all over SickKids and the SickKids Foundation.
+Our goal of engaging student interest is made possible by our distinct collaborations with a variety of staff from all over SickKids and the SickKids Foundation.
 In addition, thanks to our collaboration with the Research Institute and the Research Training Centre, our program grants sole access for high school students from across Toronto and the GTA to visits labs and research facilities here at the hospital.